shashankvkt/ros_gui/README.md

 c.To execute the code, execute the following command:

     python motor_move.py
-d.Now press the different icons on the GUI, to see it's respective motion being executed by the robot.
+d.Now control different icons on the GUI, to see it's respective motion being executed by the robot.